 Winning the Rental Market: Strategies for Converting Renters into Homebuyers

-Call it the Incubation Mindset.
-You build trust in small doses, track lease timing, and earn the right to ask for a meeting when the renter feels ready, not when you feel impatient.
+The win is becoming the agent who makes the path understandable before the renter becomes urgent.
+Build trust in small doses, track lease timing, and earn the right to ask for a meeting when the renter feels ready.

 - Failure mode: You never ask for a lease end date, so you cannot time your outreach.